0xDEADBEEF0xBEEFCAFE/thanos/README.md

 Use raw sockets to generate DNS flood.

 In contrast to fork version it provides:
- - Support additional query (RR) Type - ANY, RRSIG, DNSKEY
+ - Support additional query (RR) Type - ANY, RRSIG, DNSKEY, HTTPS SVCB